YOUR MAKEUP APPOINTMENT IS THE FIRST THING ON YOUR WEDDING SCHEDULE; IF IT MOVES, THE REST OF THE SCHEDULE MOVES WITH IT TOO.

 The worry of rushing around diminishes, as there are no complicated transportation schedules needed, and you can create a “home base” of sorts.

 This allows the bride, bridesmaids, moms, and whomever else joins in the fun the ability to relax all in one place.

 It might be necessary to set first appointments quite early if you have a large bridal party.
 Getting your hair and makeup done can take a few hours.
 Therefore, it is important to have an area that offers a calm and relaxing zone where you can take a breath, big enough to fit all the bridal party and all artists.
 Defiantly all bridesmaids would like to be in the room while the bride is getting glammed.

 Have you stumbled across a few fantastic photos on Pinterest of brides surrounded by their bridesmaids, mimosas in hand, each wearing a cute matching robe?

-It may seem obvious, but wearing a shirt that you have to pull over your head after having your hair done is a disaster waiting to happen!
+It may seem obvious, but wearing a shirt you must pull over your head after having your hair done is a disaster waiting to happen!

 What about getting ready outfits for Bridesmaids?

 Hands down, robes make great gifts for the bridal party.
 They actually make a useful gift that can be worn over and over again long after the wedding day.